-Origami is among the first few crafts I have learned from my primary school.
-I am always amazed by its creations done by using piece or pieces of paper.
-Some folding technique might look a little sophisticated but it is not as complicated if you follow the steps.
-When I first saw Jenny’s youtube channel on her how-to origami, I know that I must approach her to share with us on her talent.
-I am so glad that she agreed to guest post on Craft Passion with her first ever original design 3D Bird Origami – TWEET, and she even makes the effort to come out with a video and step by step pictures to show us the how-to.
+Origami is among the first few crafts I learned from primary school.
+I am always amazed by its creations done using a piece or a few pieces of paper.
+Some folding techniques might look a little sophisticated, but it is not as complicated if you follow the steps.
+When I first saw Jenny’s youtube channel on her how-to origami, I knew that I must approach her to share her with us her talent.
+I am so glad that she agreed to guest post on Craft Passion with her first-ever original design, 3D Origami Bird – TWEET, and she even made an effort to come out with a video and step-by-step pictures to show us how to make an origami bird.

 Guest Tutor: Jenny

 A piece of 4 cm x 7cm paper.

 - Create 428 units (368 Blue, 59 White, 1 Yellow)

 a.
 Fold 4 cm x 7 cm sheet in half, lengthwise

 a.
 Glue 5 blue units at the tips only, all facing the same way